Stacked glass payment cards with a dollar symbol, basilica silhouette, and Ecuadorian flag

 Stablecoin funding is the lowest-friction strategy in Ecuador.
 In a dollarized economy, USDC maintains near-perfect parity with the spending currency.
 There is no FX gain, no capital appreciation, and minimal tax ambiguity.

-USDC-funded spending on a crypto card in Ecuador behaves much more like spending stored dollars than converting into a new local currency first - but with 2-5% rewards on top from Kolo or KAST's free points tier.
+USDC-funded spending on a crypto card in Ecuador behaves much more like spending stored dollars than converting into a new local currency first, but with 2% BTC rewards from Kolo or 1.5% USD cashback from KAST (capped at $2K/month) on top before looking at higher-tier products.

 How to Apply from Ecuador